explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Parameters to a `docker run` command are right there in front of you.
 Configuration in a "Compose file" is further away from the user.

-By putting a `docker run` command in a README, parameters are right there with the documentation for that service.
+By putting `docker run` commands in a README, parameters are right there with the documentation for that service.
 With Docker Compose, the configuration is in a file somewhere, often combining multiple repositories, further away.